Nvrtis/weatherAPI/README.md

 ![script](./02-Homework/Assets/script2.png)

-function UVIndex still needs some work with the color shifting with if statments.
-But otherwise takes the information from the previous Ajax call and call for a new one for the UV index info.
-After we have recieved the respons it will post it and set a color
+function UVIndex takes the information from the previous Ajax call and call for a new one for the UV index info.
+After we have recieved the respons it will post it and set a color.

 ![script](./02-Homework/Assets/script3.png)